Part 1, Preliminary Morning Prayers.

-Then a meditation is read and the blessing for putting on the Tallis is said.
+A meditation is then read for putting on the Tallis .

-notes, outlined text, and flow charts to show the differences between the three
+text, and flow charts to show the differences.

-The preliminary prayers continue with the songs Ah'dohn OhLahm and YeegDahl
+The preliminary prayers continue Ah'dohn OhLahm and YeegDahl (summary of

-(summary of the 13 Principles of Faith), the 15 Morning Blessings (BrahChoht),
+the 13 Principles of Faith), the 15 Morning Blessings (BrahChoht), the

 prayers relating to the temple service.
 The Preliminary Morning Prayers section